KarimAziev/igist/README.md

 [![](./igist-demo-view.gif)](./igist-demo-view.gif)

-To configure which columns to display in user's buffer customize variable `igist-explore-format` and for explore buffers - `igist-explore-format`.
+To configure which columns to display in user's buffer customize variable `igist-list-format` and for explore buffers - `igist-explore-format`.

 ### Minibuffer Completions